 - 2 tablespoons lite soy sauce (or gluten-free tamari)

-- 1 package ounces extra-firm tofu, cubed and lightly pressed(see variations below)
+- 1 14-ounce package extra-firm tofu cubed and lightly pressed(see variations below)

 - Juice of half a lime